 U.S. operations consist of two major sub-segments: Traditional and Non-Traditional.
-The Traditional sub-segment primarily specializes in mortality-risk reinsurance.
+The Traditional sub-segment primarily specializes in individual mortality-risk reinsurance and to a lesser extent, group, health and long-term care reinsurance.
 The Non-Traditional sub-segment consists of Asset-Intensive and Financial Reinsurance.